sparkflows/sparkflows-docs/docs/user-guide/machine-learning/h2o/index.rst

      - Generalized Low Rank Models (GLRM) is an algorithm for dimensionality reduction of a dataset.
 It is a general, parallelized optimization algorithm that applies to a variety of loss and regularization functions.
 Categorical columns are handled by expansion into 0/1 indicator columns for each level.
 With this approach, GLRM is useful for reconstructing missing values and identifying important features in heterogeneous data.
    * - H2OGLM
      - Generalized Linear Models (GLM) estimate regression models for outcomes following exponential distributions.
 In addition to the Gaussian (i.e. normal) distribution, these include Poisson, binomial, and gamma distributions.
 Each serves a different purpose, and depending on distribution and link function choice, can be used either for prediction or classification.
+   * - H2OXGBoost
+     - XGBoost is a supervised learning algorithm that implements a process called boosting to yield accurate models.
+Boosting refers to the ensemble learning technique of building many models sequentially, with each new model attempting to correct for the deficiencies in the previous model.
+In tree boosting, each new model that is added to the ensemble is a decision tree.
+XGBoost provides parallel tree boosting (also known as GBDT, GBM) that solves many data science problems in a fast and accurate way.
+For many problems, XGBoost is one of the best gradient boosting machine (GBM) frameworks today.